permafuture/inkblot/README.md

-# digitalpsychology.io
+# organicbooks.cool
-This is the source code for the [digitalpsychology.io](http://digitalpsychology.io/) website.
+This is the source code for the [organicbooks.cool](http://organicbooks.cool/) website.

 ## What's inside?
 * [Gatsby](https://www.gatsbyjs.org/)